mkamilmistar/ZWallet/README.md

 ## How To Install
 1. Clone the repository using this command line in terminal
 ```$ git clone https://github.com/mkamilmistar/ZWallet-Viper.git```
-2. Dependencies manager in this project using ```Cocoapods```, so you should install cocoapods first and run in terminal in the folder cloned
+2. Dependencies manager in this project using [Cocoapods](https://cocoapods.org), so you should install cocoapods first and run in the terminal at the folder where cloned
   ```
   $ cd App
   $ pod install